Akira (ransomware): Akira v2

 Akira v2 is written in Rust and is designed to locate files based on specific parameters, tailoring encryption to more specific file types.
 These file types are often associated with database project files, optical media, Exchange mailbox databases, virtual hard disks, and other file types associated with virtualization and virtual machines.

 Key Generation

 Akira used CryptGenRandom to generate a symmetric key, which itself was then encrypted by the combination of a ChaCha20 stream cipher and an RSA-4096 public key, which was appended to the end of encrypted files.
 The threat actors possessed the private key, preventing decryption without paying a ransom.

 Akira ransomware has both a Windows and Linux version, though the Windows version uses the Windows CryptoAPI library while the Linux variant uses the Crypto++ library to encrypt devices when the ransomware is deployed.

 Decryptor

-In June 2023, Avast released a decryptor for the Akira ransomware, likely exploiting the partial file encryption approach used at the time to crack the encryption without obtaining any keys.
+In June of 2023, Avast released a decryptor for the Akira ransomware, likely exploiting the partial file encryption approach used at the time to crack the encryption without obtaining any keys.
 The decryptor does not work natively on Linux systems, and if needed it is recommended to use a WINE layer to run the decryptor on a Linux machine.

-In April 2025, There's one more public decryptor available for Akira ransomware uses multiple GPUs to perform bruteforce attack on ransomware and cracks private keys of the ransomware.
-It is only available for Linux variant of Akira Ransomware so far.
-The tool was developed by Yohanes and available on GitHub as well as Akira Decryptor with usage guide.